NIH-funded translational research centers to speed, diversify Alzheimer's drug discovery

 The Alzheimer Centers for the Discovery of New Medicines grants were awarded to two multi-institutional research teams with extensive experience in developing and promoting open-access science practices.
 Each team brings together world-class expertise in data science, computational biology, disease biology, structural biology, assay development, medicinal chemistry, pharmacology and clinical science.

-The Open Drug Discovery Center for Alzheimer’s Disease (Open-AD) will be led by Allan Levey, M.D., Ph.D., Emory University, Atlanta; Lara Mangravite, Ph.D., Sage Bionetworks, Seattle; and Aled Edwards, Ph.D., Structural Genomics Consortium, which has research sites in North Carolina, Toronto and Oxford, UK.
-The research team will leverage the data and results from the AMP-AD program and develop a series of new therapeutic hypotheses centered around a prioritized set of novel targets.
-Open-AD will develop a suite of target enabling tools including high quality antibodies and chemical probes, and openly disseminate all data, methods and reagents to any interested academic and/or commercial investigator to accelerate validation of novel drug targets and to seed new drug discovery efforts.
+One TREAT-AD center will be led by Allan Levey, M.D., Ph.D., Emory University, Atlanta; Lara Mangravite, Ph.D., Sage Bionetworks, Seattle; and Aled Edwards, Ph.D., Structural Genomics Consortium (SGC), which has research sites in North Carolina, Toronto and Oxford, UK.
+The research team will leverage the data and results from the AMP AD program and develop a series of new therapeutic hypotheses centered around a prioritized set of novel targets.
+The Emory-Sage-SGC TREAT-AD center will develop a suite of target enabling tools including high quality antibodies and chemical probes, and openly disseminate all data, methods and reagents to any interested academic and/or commercial investigator to accelerate validation of novel drug targets and to seed new drug discovery efforts.

-The Indiana University School of Medicine Alzheimer’s Disease Drug Discovery center will be led by Alan Palkowitz, Ph.D., and Bruce Lamb, Ph.D., at Indiana University, Indianapolis, with researchers from Purdue University, West Lafayette.
-The center will bridge target discovery work done by the AMP-AD program with newly discovered molecules that will be studied for disease-modifying potential in Alzheimer’s disease animal models, specifically those based on human pathology, genetics and translational biomarkers developed by the NIA-supported Model Organism Development & Evaluation for Late-Onset Alzheimer’s Disease Consortium.
+The other TREAT-AD center will be led by Alan Palkowitz, Ph.D., and Bruce Lamb, Ph.D., at Indiana University School of Medicine (IUSM), Indianapolis, with researchers from Purdue University, West Lafayette.
+The IUSM-Purdue TREAT-AD center will bridge target discovery work done by the AMP AD program with newly discovered molecules that will be studied for disease-modifying potential in Alzheimer’s disease animal models, specifically those based on human pathology, genetics and translational biomarkers developed by the NIA-supported Model Organism Development & Evaluation for Late-Onset Alzheimer’s Disease Consortium.
 The research team will create a diverse portfolio of Alzheimer’s disease drug targets representing new therapeutic hypotheses with a particular focus on immune pathways.
 Consistent with the NIH open science mission, the new center will make data and research tools available to the scientific community through an open access data sharing platform and target enablement packages.

 “Through these centers, scientists will advance drug discovery for new targets to the point of attracting external partners who can take them into clinical development.
 Ultimately, we need many candidate therapeutics that target multiple aspects of the disease in the drug development pipeline because there’s not likely to be a single cure for Alzheimer’s,” said Lorenzo Refolo, Ph.D., program director for Alzheimer’s Translational Research at NIA.